nixos-asia/website/en.md

 You can participate in the community discussion through the following venues.
 Zulip is the primary venue for discussion.

-- [Zulip](https://nixos.zulipchat.com/): Zulip is an alamagam of "chat" and "forum".
+- [Zulip](https://nixos.zulipchat.com/): Zulip is a hybrid of "chat" and "forum".
 - [Matrix](https://matrix.to/#/#nixos-asia:matrix.org)
 - [Twitter / X](https://twitter.com/nixos_asia): We'll post all announcements here.